Angela Greene

 Angela Katherine Greene (born Angela Catherine Williams; 24 February 1921 – 9 February 1978) was an Irish-American actress.

 Biography

 Born in Dublin as Angela Catherine Williams, she was the only daughter of Margaret (née Greene) and Joseph Williams.
 At the age of six, she was adopted by her maternal uncle, Eddie Greene, and moved to Flushing, Queens.

 Before becoming an actress, Greene was a model for the John Robert Powers agency.

 Her films included Shotgun (1955), The Lady Wants Mink (1953), Hollywood Canteen (1944), The Time, the Place and the Girl (1946), Stallion Road (1947), At War with the Army (1950), A Perilous Journey (1953), The Cosmic Man (1959), and Futureworld (1976).
+She also appeared on various television shows, such as Alfred Hitchcock Presents, The Alfred Hitchcock Hour, Tales of Wells Fargo,The Donna Reed Show, and Perry Mason.

 Personal life

 After having dated naval lieutenant John F. Kennedy, she married Stuart Warren Martin on 7 December 1946.
 They divorced in 1975.

 Death

 Angela Greene died of a stroke in Los Angeles, shortly before her 57th birthday.